tldr-pages/tldr/pages/common/scalafmt.md

 > Rules for configuring the formatting: <https://scalameta.org/scalafmt/docs/configuration.html>.
 > More information: <https://scalameta.org/scalafmt>.

-- Reformat all the `.scala` files available in the current directory (and recursively in all the children directories):
+- Reformat all the `.scala` files in the current directory recursively:

 `scalafmt`